[Skip to Content]

 Don't have 5+ years of experience?
 You may qualify for the on-campus Master of Science in Health Administration program.

-• 5+ years of experience within a healthcare organization or system.
+• a current resume or curriculum vitae, demonstrating 5+ years of experience within a healthcare organization or system.
 Experience must include some period of direct or associated health services employment or volunteer time.
-Military service and general business experience can be included toward five years of experience.
+Military service and general business experience can be included in the 5+ years of experience

 Online MSHA for International Applicants

-The Health Administration master’s program is open to international students.
-If you live outside of the United States and intend to complete an online academic program from your home country, be sure to review the additional requirements for international students.
+If you live outside of the United States and intend to complete an online academic program from your home country, be sure to review these additional requirements for international students.

 Students whose primary language is not English must show English language proficiency by attaining one of the following:

-• TOEFL test score of 90 or higher (after conversion for test type), OR
+• TOEFL score of 79 or higher (after conversion for test type)

 • Duolingo English test score of 105 or higher